pepa65/fail2drop/README.md

   - `tag:` - The initial search tag to filter lines in the log file
   - `ipregex:` - A regular expression that hopefully contains an offending IP address.
   - `bancount:` - The maximum number of offences allowed.
-* If `/etc/fail2drop.yml` does not exist, `fail2drop install` will put a template there.
+* If `/etc/fail2drop.yml` does not exist, `fail2drop install` will put the repo content of `fail2drop.yml` there.
+This can be modified and extended.

 ## Monitor
 * Check current table with: `sudo nft list ruleset` (from package `nftables`).